Introduction to Energy Efficiency in New York

 The MyHEAT Heat Loss platform also allows for various building, demographic, income and Heat Loss insights at census tract levels, to inform personalized program design and outreach.
 An example of this can be seen below.

-Building Stock Insights for New York
+Building Stock Insights Enhanced Energy Efficiency in New York

 There are approximately 8.3 million buildings in New York State, according to the 2020 5-year American Community Survey.
 NYSERDA suggests that 500 buildings per day need to be decarbonized over the next 30 years in order to meet the state’s greenhouse gas emission goals.
 One third of GHG emissions come from heating or cooling buildings in New York, showing great potential in reducing emissions by weatherizing homes and updating technology used.